 32. On va s’aimer un peu, beaucoup (Family Business)

-The show represents a French Jewish family’s journey of transforming their struggling kosher butcher shop into Paris’ first cannabis cafe.
+The show represents the journey of a French Jewish family who transformed their struggling kosher butcher shop into Paris’ first cannabis cafe.

-Witnessing Netflix’s dedication to drawing characters from various cultures with authenticity and complexity is inspiring.
+It is inspiring to see Netflix’s dedication to portraying characters from diverse cultures authentically and with complexity.
 This comedy strikes a perfect balance between humor and thought-provoking themes.

 For French Learners

-This series has a fun way to practice the language in a comedic and modern context.
+This series offers a fun way to practice the language in a comedic, modern context.
 It has a mix of family dynamics, entrepreneurship, and humor.
 This is perfect for those interested in trendy French comedy.

 33. Braqueurs (Ganglands)